Meaningful and Relevant

 When we engage the community across all aspects of high school, we radically reinvent the role at the center of learning: that of the teacher.

-The Entrepreneurial Mindset
+Entrepreneurial

 Learning to empathize, seeing problems as opportunities, mastering the test, reflect, and revise innovation process, and developing grit will enable our students to excel in whatever path they chose in life.